RinhaDeTraveco/REx-Reincarnated-macro-auto-farm/README.md

 (that shit detects rare ores by dB [sound] that they produce when spawn)

 Close your Broswer, Discord, Spotify, Steam, etc...

+(if you got a error about "VA.ahk" don't worry, it only occurred because the AutoHotKey can't find a lib that the script need, so, to fix this, execute the macro clicking on him inside the folder "Rex reincarnated".
+OR creat a new folder and copy and past the "VA.ahk" script [the lib script] and put the macro os the same folder of VA)